msimerson/postfix-parser/README.md

     var match = parsed.prog.match(/postfix\/(\w+)$/;
     if (!match) {
-        // not a postfix line, do what you want
+        // not a postfix line, you probably have these, do what you want }
-    }

     // match[1] is the postfix program (qmgr, smtp, bounce ...)